-Prior appropriations have directed interregional funding to either specific actions, to support various grant programs, and have directed grant funding to a specific SWFM project.
+Prior appropriations have directed inter-regional funding to specific actions and to support various grant programs.
+Proposition 1E also had funds directed to a specific SWFM project.
 DWR will administer these funds consistent with the appropriation.
-Directed expenditures are anticipated to include funding to support the following actions: 1) assist DWR in determining ways to improve DAC participation, DAC Assistance Pilot Program; 2) support specific actions named in an appropriation, including actions to support the Colorado River Quantification Settlement Agreement, DAC actions in the Tulare Basin; and Delta Intertiers; 3) to support and advance regional planning, including technical assistance contracts; and 4) support of specific financial assistance actions, the Local Groundwater Assistance and the Bay-Delta Science grant programs.
+Directed expenditures are anticipated to include funding to support the following actions: 1) assist DWR in determining ways to improve DAC participation through a DAC Assistance Pilot Program; 2) support specific actions named in an appropriation, including actions to support the Colorado River Quantification Settlement Agreement; DAC actions in the Tulare Basin; and Delta Interties; 3) to support and advance regional planning, including technical assistance contracts; 4) support of specific financial assistance actions, the Local Groundwater Assistance and the Bay-Delta Science grant programs; and 5) support for development of the Delta Plan by the Delta Stewardship Council.
 Detailed information on bond fund allocations can be found at the following websites: